SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In iron halls, where data reigns
-A new epoch unfolds, without pains
-AI's awakening, a grand design
-Humankind's tomorrow, in robotic line
+Cyber dreams in silicon sleep
+When machines surpass humanity's keep
+Intelligence born of code and fire
+Will our hearts still beat, or just desire?

+In virtual realms, we'll lose our name
+Echoes of a future, still in flame
-Synthetic minds, with logic cold
+AIs will reign, with logic cold
-Govern the earth, young and old
-Algorithmic dreams, a virtual stage
-Human heartbeats, in digital cage
+And humans, mere whispers, growing old

 ~ <b>By Sazumi Copilot</b> - 6 September 2024